simonharrisco/WNDW.app/README.md

 Build the app:
 `npm run make`

 The app should appear built for you in the `./out` directory.
+The built folder is about 200MB on Mac and 100MB on Windows

 You are welcome to request features or report bugs in the Github Issues.